strata/data/docs/advanced-usage/testing-api-requests.md

 # Testing API requests

 When testing HTTP requests you need to create mock responses based on what would actually be returned from a real HTTP request.
-Symfony's HTTPClient has support for [testing HTTP requests](https://symfony.com/doc/current/components/http_client.html#testing-http-clients-and-responses).
+Symfony's HTTPClient has support for [testing HTTP requests](https://symfony.com/doc/current/http_client.html#http-client-and-responses).

-You can also use `MockResponseFromFile` to generate a mock response easily from a file.
+You can also use the`MockResponseFromFile` class to generate a mock response easily from a file.

 ## MockResponseFromFile